faizan171103/snowflake_bookings_analytics/README.md

 ---

-## For the analytics engineer: what each layer does and why
+## analytics engineer: what each layer does and why

 **Bronze — land it, don't touch it**
 Raw booking CSVs are loaded into Snowflake exactly as received.
 No cleaning happens here — this is the layer you fall back to if a downstream rule turns out to be wrong, and it's the only place where "what did the source system actually send us" can be answered with certainty.